crashingtardis/Klipper_PLR/README.md

 ## Installation
 1. Clone the Klipper_PLR Klipper repository from GitHub to your local machine:

+Please note that if you are using Klipper, plr.cfg will be installed in /klipper/klippy/extras/ If you are using Kalico, plr.cfg will be installed in /klipper/klippy/plugins For Kalico, this is to avoid the repo showing as dirty in Mainsail.

 ```bash
 git clone https://github.com/crashingtardis/Klipper_PLR.git
 cd Klipper_PLR